nanujogi/coredata-swift3-to-one-to-many/README.md

 So settled as of now with deleteing it and then recreating it with department "Purchase".

 So see this you need to do below steps.
+Add comments to mysetup() and createuser() functions.
+So it will not execute.
+We don't need them for now.

 ```swift
 // Create Account